rocky-linux/documentation/docs/guides/installation_8.5.md

 Since we are performing our installation using a full Rocky 8 image, you will notice that _Local Media_ is automatically specified under the Installation Source section of the main _Installation Summary_ screen.
 We'll accept the preset defaults.

+!!!
+Tip
+    The installation Source area is where you can opt to perform a network based installation.
+For a network based installation, you need to first ensure that a network adapter on the target system is properly configured, and is able to reach the internet.
+To perform a network based installation, click on `Installation Source` and then select the `On the network` radio button.
+Once selected, choose `https` as the protocol and type the following URL in the text field `download.rockylinux.org/pub/rocky/8/BaseOS/x86_64/os`.
+Click `Done`.

 #### Software Selection

 Clicking the <kbd>Software Selection</kbd> option on the main _Installation Summary_ screen presents you with the section of the installation where you can pick the exact software packages that get installed on the system.
 The software selection area is divided into :